Bounding and Approximating Intersectional Fairness through Marginal Fairness: Missing proofs and elements of part

 \begin{proof} We want to show that our classifier is $(\epsilon,\delta)$ probably fair for a given $\delta$.

 We will first bound in probability $L$ and $L_y$, to be able to approach the joint densities through the product of marginal densities.
-We will denote by $\mu$ and $\mu_y$ the expectation of $L$ and $L_y$ Let us apply Chebyshev's inequality to $L$.
+We will denote by $\mu$, $\mu_y$, $\sigma$ and $\sigma_y$ the expectations and variances of $L$ and $L_y$ Let us apply Chebyshev's inequality to $L$.
 We obtain that

 Using the fact that $\{ \vert L - \mu \vert < \alpha_1 \} \subset \{ \vert L - \mu \vert \leq \alpha_1 \}$ and taking the complementary event we can write that

 From this inequality we have

 We can do the same for $L_y$ with a parameter $\alpha_2>0$.